barebox/barebox/Documentation/user/bootchooser.rst

 no remaining attempts left.

-To prevent ending up in an unbootable system after a number of failed boot attempts, there is a also a built-in mechanism to reset the counters to their defaults, controlled by the ``global.bootchooser.reset_attempts`` variable.
+To prevent ending up in an unbootable system after a number of failed boot attempts, there is also a built-in mechanism to reset the counters to their defaults, controlled by the ``global.bootchooser.reset_attempts`` variable.
 It holds a list of space-separated flags.
 Possible values are: